herdworks/hypertemplates-web/content/docs/reference/cms/website/index.md

 ### Directory structure
 -----------------------

-Each HyperText Management System (HTMS) website is a directory.
+In the HyperTexting CMS, every website is a directory.
 The structure of website subdirectories and files to determine how the generated website content will be organized.

 <!-- Inspiration: https://gohugo.io/getting-started/directory-structure/ -->